Brown background with a gold arrow and crown icon at the top. Text in white and gold reading: J WHITE II CONSULTING, UNLOCK PURPOSE, DRIVE GROWTH.

 Southeast Ohio's libraries have always been more than book repositories—you're community anchors, digital access points, and trusted sources of learning.
 Now, as AI reshapes our economy and society, libraries are perfectly positioned to ensure no one gets left behind.

-Explore the core services and strategic initiatives of
+Explore the digital products, services and strategic initiatives of CEDS LLC

 J. White II Consulting is dedicated to driving growth and community impact.